-Walruses can reach over 2000 kilograms (4400 pounds), making them one of the largest pinnipeds.
-You may be surprised to hear that despite this, walruses can move quite fast.
+Walruses are one of the largest pinnipeds, yet despite this, they can move quite fast.
 Although they do not have legs like other marine mammals, walruses have adapted to travel quickly when they need to.
 But how fast can they actually move?

 Walruses can travel up to 22 mph (35 km/h) underwater, which is much faster than their movement out of water.
 Although they do not have legs, they use their flippers to move their large body around.
 These are particularly useful to help them dive underwater.

-Keep on reading to find out more about how walruses are adapted to travel both in the water and land or sea ice, and how this helps them survive!
+Keep on reading to find out more about how walruses are adapted to travel in the water and on land, or see our interesting facts about walruses to learn more.

 How Fast Are Walruses?